arph226/BAE305-SP25-Lab6/README.md

     - Upload the modified code to the RedBoard.
     - Place an object in front of the sensor and test the behavior of the robot.
     - The motors should stop when the object is closer than 10 cm from the sensor.
-3. Demonstrate the Functionality: Once the system is working correctly, demonstrate the working collision avoidance to the instructor
-    - Test the robot's ability to stop when an object is detected in front of it at a distance of less than 10 cm.

 # Test Results
 ## Part 1: Learn to Listen